cuda-networks/django-eb-sqs/README.md

-## Django EB SQS - Background Tasks for Elastic Beanstalk and Amazon SQS
+## Django EB SQS - Background Tasks for Amazon SQS

-django-eb-sqs is a simple task manager for the Elastic Beanstalk Worker Tier.
+django-eb-sqs is a simple task manager for AWS SQS.
 It uses SQS and the [boto3](https://github.com/boto/boto3) library.

 ### Installation